Carroll Gardens Neighborhood Review - Brooklyn Moving Guide 2024

 Public & Charter Schools

-The New York Department of Education operates many highly-rated public schools in the area and there are plenty of private, charter and day schools to choose from as well.
+The New York Department of Education operates many highly-rated public schools in the area, and there are plenty of private, charter, and day schools to choose from.

 Restaurants & Dining in Carroll Gardens

 Carroll Gardens can offer some of the coziest environments for enjoying a nice meal outdoors.
-The neighborhood is teeming with great options!
+The neighborhood is teeming with fantastic options!

 One place sure to make you forget you're even living in a city is Frankies 457 Spuntino, a popular neighborhood Italian spot with a simple menu.